Leadership and Coaching

 The Faculty of Kinesiology offers both Bachelor of Kinesiology and Bachelor of Science in Kinesiology degree programs.

-In the Bachelor of Kinesiology degree you can choose from majors in Kinesiology, Leadership and Coaching, Motor and Psychosocial Aspects of Movement, as well as combined degrees.
-As you progress in your academic career, make sure you are aware of the course requirements for each major.
+The Bachelor of Kinesiology degree stream offers majors in Kinesiology, Leadership and Coaching, Motor and Psychosocial Aspects of Movement, as well as combined degrees.

 Explore all the different majors the Faculty of Kinesiology has to offer »